Supplier evaluation: What is it, and how’s it done?

 6. Review and update

-Finally, it’s important to continually review your supplier evaluation process.
-After all, as your business grows, your needs will change – and so will the market conditions and industry rules and regulations.
+As your business grows, your needs will change – and so will the market conditions and industry rules and regulations.
+That makes it important to continually review your supplier evaluation process.

 Stay up to date with the latest developments, and adjust your evaluation criteria accordingly to make sure they stay relevant and cover all bases.